-If roundball is your blood, this is the place to discuss the Flames as they search for a new head coach.
+If roundball is your blood, this is the place to discuss the Flames as they move into the Ritchie McKay era for the 2nd time.

 We don't get a vote, but if we did...

 2011–2012 .....
 14-18 .....
 9-9

 2012–2013 .....
 15-21 .....
 6-10

 There is obviously a recent culture of losing for the Flames.
 Coach Layer had one good season.
 Was that catching lightning in a bottle?
 His body of work over his tenure at LU suggests he cannot build the program.
 However that seems to be the case with all coaches after Jeff Meyer.
 I think it's gonna take shelling out big dollars to keep a quality coach around.
 That doesn't mean you have to go after a big name.
 You just have to pay a winner.

 I wouldn't.
 I don't think Layer is the greatest coach in the world, but I think he's a great fit for our program.
 When it comes to Men's Basketball in today's world you have one of three options: